-This document provides a guide for Senior Leaders in their relentless drive to prevent fatalities; both through their personal actions and the processes and activities they should ensure are in place.
+- This document provides a guide for Senior Leaders in their relentless drive to prevent fatalities; both through their personal actions and the processes and activities they should ensure are in place.
 This covers the themes of: living the vision of zero fatalities, focusing on the high potential events, and recognising fallibility of people and systems.

-- Recognising the personal – fatal accidents are not just statistics.
+- Recognizing the personal – fatal accidents are not just statistics

-- Providing courageous leadership in leading change and holding each individual in the business accountable for safe and fatality free production.
+- Providing courageous leadership in leading change and holding everyone in the business accountable for safe and fatality free production.